rstad/Jira-Workflow-XML-Logger/README.rst

 - credentials for a user that has sufficient privileges to retrieve workflows from Jira
 - a repo you can access for committing changes to

+I've only tested this against Server/DC, no idea if it would have any use with Cloud.

 Usage
 -----